AGCoL

 • All hits for the gene for the chromosome pair will be listed.
 In this case, the gene has two hits, where the first is a minor hit to the gene and is not part of a block (if the All hits filter is not on, this hit will not be shown).

 • Algo1: Only has (Gene N%).
+This is the hit-overlap/gene-length, without regard to gaps or introns.

 2d gene popup